renier/helm-secmgr/README.md

 ## Installation

 ```
-$ go get -u github.ibm.com/renierm/helm-vault
+$ go get -u github.ibm.com/renierm/helm-secmgr
 ```

 ## Configuration

 You need to have the following environment variables set:

 * `VAULT_ADDR` - URI to the vault endpoint you are using.
+You can get this endpoint from your Secrets Manager instance.
 * `VAULT_TOKEN` - The vault token used to authenticate.
+[How to get this?](https://cloud.ibm.com/docs/secrets-manager?topic=secrets-manager-configure-vault-cli).
+It will be read from `~/.vault-token` if it is not set in the environment.

 ## Usage

 If you have installed the plugin and have the above configuration set, then use the `--post-renderer` option in helm to use it:
 ```
-helm upgrade -i --post-renderer helm-vault ...
+helm upgrade -i --post-renderer helm-secmgr ...
 ```

-Questions or problems, please feel free to open an [issue](https://github.ibm.com/renierm/helm-vault/issues/new).
+Questions or problems, please feel free to open an [issue](https://github.ibm.com/renierm/helm-secmgr/issues/new).